atoami/react-native-navigation-redux-starter-kit/README.md

 # React Native Navigation Starter Kit with Redux, Saga, Eslint and Babel.

-A starter boilerplate for a mobile app using React Native Navigation and Redux.
+A starter boilerplate for a mobile app using React Native Navigation and Redux & Saga.

 ## Requirements
 Before start, make sure you installed: